 Now before I get all sappy, here are some fun facts:

 Only one or two out of every 100 caterpillars lives to be an adult butterfly.
 Isn’t that crazy?
-It’s a combination of predator, habitat loss, and natural selection for all butterflies, but for monarchs, a lot of it is due to the loss of their habitat and food source; milkweed.
+It’s a combination of predators, habitat loss, and natural selection for all butterflies, but for monarchs, a lot of it is due to the loss of their habitat and food source; milkweed.

 Milkweed is the only host plant for Monarch eggs and the only food source for Monarch caterpillars.
 They literally cannot live on anything else and won’t eat anything else.